 The JVP Boston Chapter Organizing Team (COT) is responsible for overall policy and direction of JVP Boston.

 Elsa Auerbach is Professor Emerita of English from the University of Massachusetts Boston.
 The daughter of Jewish refugees from Germany, she has been a lifelong activist involved in issues related to South Africa, workers’ rights, immigrant rights, and language education.
 Since retiring, she has co-chaired JVP Boston and been a member of its Steering Committee, with a focus on fundraising, We Divest work, and organizational planning.

 A psychiatric nurse for 30 years, Marc Gurvitch is now a clinical instructor at Simmons College School of Nursing.
 He was active in the anti-Vietnam War and Civil Rights struggles of the 1960’s and 70’s and has been a labor organizer and union activist.
 From 2010 to 2012, he participated in the Health and Human Rights delegations, sharing his nursing skills and knowledge in West Bank Palestinian clinics while witnessing the impact of the occupation.
-He coordinated the education committee and now serves on the steering committee and is now a member of the Chapter Organizing Team.
+He coordinated the education committee, served on the steering committee and is now a member of the Chapter Organizing Team.

 Allie became involved with Israel/Palestine activism after taking a course in which she learned more about the topic.
 She then joined Students for Justice in Palestine and upon moving to Boston, became involved in JVP-Boston.
-She co-coordinates JVP-Boston’s Education Committee and is now a member of the Chapter Organizing Team.
+She previously coordinated JVP-Boston’s Education Committee and is now a member of the Chapter Organizing Team.